 Karim is consistently involved in the most prominent M&A transactions in the region and acts on major cross-border deals, including advising Equity Group Holdings in their acquisitions of various banks in five African countries and Garda World’s acquisition of KK Security in eight African countries.
 He has in the recent past acted for bank acquirers on consolidation deals in Kenya – such as the acquisition of Habib Bank by Diamond Trust Bank, and the sale of Fidelity Bank to Mauritius’ SBM Holding and Giro Commercial Bank to I&M Holdings.
 He has acted for National Government of Kenya in various Eurobond issues, including mostly recently on its USD 2.5 billion sovereign bond.

-Under Karim’s leadership, A&K established ALN, an alliance of leading corporate law firms currently in 15 key African jurisdictions and the UAE.
+Under Karim’s leadership, ALN Kenya established ALN, an alliance of leading corporate law firms currently in 15 key African jurisdictions and the UAE.

 Karim is regularly an invited expert at various international legal and business forums.
+He was named Partner of the Year (Mid-Large Sized Practice) at the Africa Legal Awards, 2022 and also named Kenya Lawyer of the Year at the 2022 Chambers Africa Awards.
 He is rated as a “leading lawyer” by Chambers Global, IFLR1000 and The Legal 500.
-Under Karim’s leadership, A&K has won the African Law Firm of the Year Award five times since the launch of the awards in 2013.
+Under Karim’s leadership, ALN Kenya has won the African Law Firm of the Year Award five times since the launch of the awards in 2013.

 - East African Law Society

 - African Venture Capital Association (AVCA) Legal & Regulatory Committee

 1997: Postgraduate Diploma in Law, Kenya School of Law